Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Temperature Sensor Test

-We then ran Example2_analogRead from File → Examples → Apollo3.
+I then ran Example2_analogRead from File → Examples → Apollo3.
-By blowing warm air on the chip, we were able to observe increases in the temperature values.
+By blowing warm air on the chip, I was able to observe increases in the temperature values.

 <div style="text-align:center; margin:30px 0;">
   <iframe